 Denied (DETERMINED TO BE INELIGIBLE):

-Generally, applicants may be denied admission to Public Housing for the following time frames, which shall begin on the date of application, unless otherwise provided for herein below:
+Generally, applicants may be denied admission to Public Housing for the following time frames, which shall begin on the date of application, unless otherwise provided for herein below: NOTE: Additional denials may be issued on future applications if the reason for an earlier denial still exists (housekeeping, poor rent paying habits, etc. may require verification that the issues no longer exist).

 Denied admission for up to one year for the following: